Smustus/JensenYHExams/README.md

 # Exams
-All non-current exams provided by Jensens Yrkeshögskola
+All non-current ongoing exams provided by Jensens Yrkeshögskola